-A talk by Stacy Shackelford from TBS23 conference.
+A talk by Stacy Shackelford at The Big Sick 2023 conference.
 Kindly shared with permission.

 The US military advances in trauma care have occurred deliberately and methodically.
 Data from the US DOD trauma registry is used to identify the time cutpoints (on average) to critical life-saving interventions in severely injured trauma patients, laying down the critical planning factors necessary to deliver the right care at the right time, whether that occurs in the prehospital or in-hospital environment.

 Until we have final edits ready the video below is straight from the livestream.
 Expect a few audio issues and other glitches here and there.

 Trauma Medical Director, US Defense Health Agency Colorado Springs Market